Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Website | Hours: 6 am – 9 pm daily | Entrance: Free | Free street parking

-For a Carlsbad attraction that is tranquil, Batiquitos Lagoon nature is quite serene.
-Located in South Carlsbad, CA, Batiquitos is one of few remaining preserved tidal wetlands.
+Batiquitos Lagoon is quite serene and perfect for those searching for a calmer Carlsbad attraction.
+Located in South Carlsbad, Batiquitos is one of the few remaining preserved tidal wetlands.

 Aviara Golf Club